b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 &nbsp;

 Verse 9 describes belief in God as a privilege.
 I find that to be a curious choice of words, as a privilege suggests (to me) that it can be revoked.
-I wonder if other religious teachings are presented as being [[Tithing#Paying is a privilege!|a privilege]]?
+I wonder if other religious teachings are presented as being [[Privilege|a privilege]]?

 Verses 10 & 11 are a short tangent describing how laws exist, and breaking laws results in punishments in case that wasn't self-evident.
 Don't forget that this record is an [abridgement](https://www.churchofjesuschrist.org/study/scriptures/bofm/introduction?lang=eng&id=p2#p2) etched by hand onto metal plates, and only the most critical factors have been distilled into this text we read today.
 It's vital that you understand that this civilization doesn't like murder or robbery.
 That's what really sets it apart from contemporary cultures.